Ever hire someone with nearly every skill you’d ever need listed on the resume, but who couldn’t get along with your existing team?

 Step 8: Send “not interested” letters to the appropriate candidates.
 Remember the rule of thumb – disgruntled people reach at least ten others.
 Happy people tell only one or two.
-This, like networking, is very inexpensive positive PR.
+This, like networking, is a very inexpensive positive PR.

-Step 9: Contact applicants and schedule a five minute phone/screening interview.
+Step 9: Contact applicants and schedule a five-minute phone/screening interview.
 Explain your process to the candidate.

 Step 10: Send qualified candidates an Omnia assessment.

 Step 11: Interview the candidates in person at least two times on two different days.
-There are many reasons for two interviews: to ensure they arrive on time both days; to ask a couple of duplicate questions to check consistency; to give them a chance to ask additional questions they didn’t think of on their first visit.
+There are many reasons for two interviews: to ensure they arrive on time both days, to ask a couple of duplicate questions to check consistency, to give them a chance to ask additional questions they didn’t think of on their first visit.

 Step 13: Have at least one additional interviewer meet the applicant.